arc53/DocsGPT/docs/pages/Extensions/react-widget.md

 ### How to set up react docsGPT widget on your website:

 ### Installation
-Got to your project and install a new dependency: `npm install docsgpt`.
+Go to your project and install a new dependency: `npm install docsgpt`.

 ### Usage
 Go to your project and in the file where you want to use the widget, import it: